 The success of the UDN depends on the collection and subsequent sharing of well-described proband data.
 In order for the UDN data to be comparable and maximally useful, information about probands and their families must be captured in a uniform way.
 Several well-established standards have already been adopted by the undiagnosed and rare diseases community.
-These will be adopted by the UDN and are described in the first part of this section.
-The second part of the section describes the standard processes and data that are needed in order to track probands' progress through the UDN.
+These will be adopted by the UDN and are described here.